AlgorithmRegister/algorithmregister.github.io/planning.md

 <h2 class="my5">More information</h2>

-For more information please contact:
+For more information please contact Eurocities:

-<a href="mailto:info@algoritmeregister.org" class="btn display-inline-block mb4">info@algoritmeregister.org</a>
+<a href="https://eurocities.eu/" class="btn display-inline-block mb4">Visit Eurocities website</a>